2268. Kitchen Robot

 Algorithm analysis

-Let A and B be two bottles that will be sequentially collected by the robot from the table.
-After the robot picks up bottle A, it must throw it out at one of the four table boundaries.
-Only then robot will go for bottle B. Let us find the shortest path of the robot from point A(xi, yi) to B(xj, yj) with an approach to the edge of the table.
+Let A and B be two bottles that the robot will pick up sequentially.
+After the robot picks up bottle A, it must carry it to one of the four edges of the table and dispose of it.
+Only then may the robot proceed to bottle B. We need to find the shortest path for the robot from point A(xi, yi) to point B(xj, yj), with a mandatory visit to the table’s edge.

-Distance AK + KB = AK + KP = AP.
-Taking into account the coordinates of points A(xi, yi) and P(xj, -yj), we obtain
+The distance AK + KB = AK + KP = AP.
+Knowing the coordinates of points A(xi, yi) and P(xj, -yj), we can compute this distance:

 AP = =

-Distance AL + LB = AL + LQ = AQ.
-The abscissa of point Q is w + (wxj) = 2wxj.
-Taking into account the coordinates of points A(xi, yi) and Q(2wxj, yj), we obtain
+The distance AL + LB = AL + LQ = AQ.
+The x-coordinate of point Q equals w + (wxj) = 2wxj.
+Knowing the coordinates of points A(xi, yi) and Q(2wxj, yj), we can compute this distance:

 AQ =

-Distance AE + EB = AE + ET = AT.
-Taking into account the coordinates of points A(xi, yi) and T(-xj, yj), we obtain
+The distance AE + EB = AE + ET = AT.
+Knowing the coordinates of points A(xi, yi) and T(-xj, yj), we can compute this distance:

 AT = =

-Distance AD + DB = AD + DS = AS.
-The ordinate of point S is l + (lyj) = 2lyj.
-Taking into account the coordinates of points A(xi, yi) and S(xj, 2lyj), we obtain
+The distance AD + DB = AD + DS = AS.
+The y-coordinate of point S equals l + (lyj) = 2lyj.
+Knowing the coordinates of points A(xi, yi) and S(xj, 2lyj), we can compute this distance:

 AS =

-Find the smallest distance required to throw one bottle located at the point (xi, yi) over the edge of the table.
-It is equal to the minimum of four segments:
+Let us find the minimum distance the robot must travel to throw away the bottle located at point (xi, yi) over the edge of the table.
+This distance is equal to the minimum of the four values:

 min( xi, yi, wxi, l yi)

-Next, you need to find the minimum length of the Hamiltonian path in a graph.
-At the end, when the robot reaches the last bottle, the path required to throw this bottle over the edge of the table should be added to the final result.
-We’ll find for the desired Hamiltonian path using dynamic programming with masks with complexity O(n2 * 2n).
+Next, we need to find a Hamiltonian path of minimum length in this graph.
+After the robot reaches the last bottle, we must add the distance required to throw this bottle off the edge of the table to the total path length.
+The Hamiltonian path is computed using dynamic programming over subsets, with a time complexity of O(n2 * 2n).

 Example

-The length of the shortest route of the robot is
+The length of the robot’s shortest path is

 1 + + 1 = 2 + ≈ 5.605

-Declare a constant infinity INF and the maximum number of points in the Hamiltonian path MAX.
+Let’s define the constant INF to represent infinity, and the constant MAX as the maximum number of points in the Hamiltonian path.

 #define INF 1e18